alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 For starters, stop paying attention to those "carbon capture" supposedly high-tech projects, which I think are just lame attempts at fixing our problems with technology, when better solutions are right there in front of us.
-I may of course be wrong.
+I may of course be wrong as I have often been in the past, so you can keep an eye on those projects too if you want.

 It is possible to fix our climate, but it will not be easy.
 The problem is getting bigger every year,